mahdion-aau/DPA_M_C_AES/README.md

 ## Description

+In this project the first-order/second-order DPA attacks are carried out on the unmasked/masked and combined version of **AES Encryption** which is implemented in C.
 Traces are measured by [GILES](https://github.com/sca-research/GILES) with Hamming weight model as leakage generation model.
 All traces are saved in a set file so_called [trs file](https://www.riscure.com/security-tools/inspector-sca/) as output of [GILES](https://github.com/sca-research/GILES).
 With the ability of [GILES](https://github.com/sca-research/GILES), in particular `elmo-funcs.h`, the target (S_box) is specified by `start/pause trigger` instructions,and also the random plaintexts are added to traces by `add_to_trace(plaintext,16)` instruction.